yakworks/codenarc-extra/README.md

 Rules included in this package
 ----

-CompileStaticRule
---

-- This rule ensures that all groovy classes are annotated with one of the @CompileStatic, @CompileDynamic or @GrailsCompileStatic
+- **CompileStaticRule** This rule ensures that all groovy classes are annotated with one of the @CompileStatic, @CompileDynamic or @GrailsCompileStatic